01 of 09

 Scrub the Sink with Cleanser

-Scrub with the green Scotch-Brite backing on the sponge (it’s wise to wear gloves and protect your hands when working with cleaners if you want them to stay looking good).
-Then, apply the bleach cleanser in two layers, and scrub with the heavy-duty brown scrub pad.
+Scrub with the green Scotch-Brite backing on the sponge (wear gloves), then apply the bleach cleanser in two layers and scrub with the heavy-duty brown scrub pad.

 In the case shown here, you will see a problem that could not be scrubbed away.
 That is scratches to the left of the drain.Continue to 5 of 9 below.